 If you are a web developer, you might wonder about XML image sitemaps.
-I’d rather say images in XML sitemaps.
-Google is pretty clear about this:
+I’d prefer to describe this as images in XML sitemaps.
+Google is clear about this:

 Every now and then, people ask us about XML image sitemaps.
-We don’t generate these in our plugin, but as Google states, instead these images are included in the page or post sitemaps.
-Just scroll down in our post sitemap and find that we have added images to all our latest posts (there is a column telling you that).
-Adding images to your XML sitemaps help Google index your images, so be sure to do so for better image SEO.
+We don’t generate these in our plugin, but follow Google’s advice and include them in the page or post sitemaps.
+Just scroll down in our post sitemap and you’ll see we have added images to all our posts (there is a column just for that).
+Adding images to your XML sitemaps helps Google index your images, so be sure to do so for better image SEO.

 Image SEO is the sum of a number of elements.
-With Google being able to recognize elements in the image better every day, it makes sense to make sure the image and all elements contribute to user experience as well as SEO.
-It would be foolish to try to fool Google.
+With Google getting better at recognizing elements in images every day, it makes sense to make sure the image and its elements contribute to a good user experience as well as SEO.
+It would be foolish to try to kid Google.

-Take these things in mind when adding an image to an article:
+Keep these 12 things in mind when adding an image to an article:

 - Use a relevant image that matches your text

-- Pick the right file name for your image
+- Pick a good file name for your image

-- Make sure image dimension match the image size as displayed
+- Make sure image dimensions match the image size as displayed

 - Reduce file size for faster loading